liun17/mock-ros2-web-server/README.md

 - Eventually `WEBRTC` will be used for video call

 * Tried with docker, but the problem is the network IP between external devices while using ROS2.
-* So it's recommendable to use `Ubunutu 18` with RCLNODEJS installed, and run the server without a virtual container.
+* So it's recommendable to use `Ubuntu 18` with RCLNODEJS installed, and run the server without a virtual container.